 As stated above, we want to make giving back a priority when we are debt free.
 However, even though we are tight on a budget now, we still find ways to give back.
 We like to donate to our friends and family for good causes, or local charities, such as A Special Wish Foundation, the Cleveland Chapter, or local animal shelters.

 We also like to actively give back, by participating in events like the local 5ks that donate proceeds to a cause.
 One big event we have done for A Special Wish Foundation is the Anytime Fitness 24 in 24 event, where we run 24 miles in 24 hours, one mile every hour, to raise money for local children and their families with life-threatening illnesses.
-Our gym, the gym Ethan works at as a personal trainer, puts this on every year.
+Our gym, the gym Ethan works as a personal trainer, puts this on every year.
 I have done it two years in a row, and Ethan has done it 3!
 It’s exhausting but so rewarding.
 This year we raised $120,000 for the event!

 Thank you, Ethan & Rebecca, for sharing your story with Ms. Fiology readers.
 I’m inspired by your tenacity to achieve your goals and have no doubt you’ll achieve them if you keep on persevering.

-I’ve found that some of the keys in working towards incredibly tough goals are accountability, community, and knowing why.
+I’ve found that some of the keys to working towards incredibly tough goals are accountability, community, and knowing why.
 Rebecca & Ethan have these three things in place which is why I know they’ll succeed.
 They know their why.
 Additionally, they have reached out to people, started a blog to chronicle their journey, and are helping others in the process.

 It’s in the giving that we get.